rikhuijzer/tools/chapters/preface.md

 With a background in computer science, I have transitioned to a PhD in Psychology.
 Here, I see that days are fully spent behind a computer while being hindered by the convenient tools.
 I hear the same stories from colleagues in the medical, biological, chemical and mathematical sciences.
-I've even heard professors talk about some of their tasks being laborious while knowing that I use tools for these tasks.
+I've even heard professors talk about some of their tasks being laborious while knowing that many great tools can easily automate these tasks.
-Unfortunately, I know that these tools cannot be learned in a day since learning only one of them is not enough.
+Unfortunately, I know that using these tools cannot be learned in a day; learning only one of them is not enough.
 Combining the tools in this book is where the real power lies.
 I've often convinced people of some tool by amazing them with the speed.
 However, on their way home, they would realise that the tool doesn't work in their workflow.